 The best thing about brining bacon yourself is the freedom of flavor.
-If you decide to follow my homemade bacon recipe, you can always add a maple, bourbon, or garlic twist.
+If you decide to follow my homemade bacon recipes, you can always add a maple, bourbon, or garlic twist.

 Sourcing your pork belly from a local butcher will ensure you have a quality result, free of all additives.

-The smoking process does take some time; however, it is very easy to make bacon at home, and in the end, it is always worth it.
+The smoking process does take some time; however, it is very easy to make your own amazing bacon at home, and in the end, it is always worth it.